Two Causally Related Needles in a Video Haystack: Evaluation of VLMs

 In Fig.~\ref{fig:distribution_bias}, we compare the output distributions of well-performing and poorly-performing models on VG 2-needle questions.
-For example, the ground truth of Part 1 is mainly in scene 5 and beyond, as the effect scene appears later.
+For example, the ground truth of Part 1 is mainly in clip 5 and beyond, as the effect clip appears after the cause.
 ChatGPT-4o shows a balanced distribution, aligning with its strong performance in Tab. \ref{tab:main_results}.
-In contrast, the three open-source models predominantly select scene 1 as the answer, demonstrating severe output bias.
-Instead of considering the question’s content, they produce fixed responses.
-To mitigate this bias, we experiment with different prompting strategies, but the models consistently produce fixed responses, indicating an inherent flaw in these models.
-The test prompts and output patterns are detailed in Appendix Sec. \ref{app:prompts}.
+In contrast, the three open-source models predominantly select clip 1 as the answer, demonstrating severe output bias.
+We experiment with different prompting strategies as attempts to fix this bias, but the models consistently produce fixed responses, indicating an inherent flaw in these models.
+The test prompts and output patterns are in Appendix Sec. \ref{app:prompts}.